TechnicJelle/BlueMapGUI/README.md

 #### 3.c (OPTIONAL) Setting up mods
 [BlueMap supports (most) modded blocks.](https://bluemap.bluecolored.de/wiki/customization/Mods.html)
-However, BlueMapGUI does not auto-detect mods, so for the time being, you have to copy all of them manually to the `packs` folder in your project directory.
+However, BlueMapGUI does not auto-detect mods, so for the time being, you have to copy all of them manually to the `config/packs` folder in your project directory.
 _Adding mods will be made nicer [in the future](https://github.com/TechnicJelle/BlueMapGUI/issues/12)._

 #### 3.d Starting BlueMap